 Well over 50 recipes for salves, balms, lotion bars, and lip balms from our own 20+ years of making them ourselves.
 Also several wonderful recipes from friends!
 We talk about infusing, properties of herbs, essential oils, base (carrier) oils and butters, and give some great sources.
 From gardener's salve to a bug repellant solid bar, from drawing salve to hair pomade - you'll find them all here.

+Ah!
+Such bliss awaits...
 Fragrant confections for the bath have been sent to TEH from all over the continent.
 Bath brews, cold process soap, Bridal Wedding Tea Bath, bath truffles, and a Honey Butter Hand mask, to name but a few of the 32 wonderful recipes submitted from 17 different herb businesses and shops.

+Have you ever wondered how to add magic and whimsey to your garden?
+Do you want to make it a place where the fairies play?
+Would you like to create picnics and parties where there is a touch of mystery and fancy?
 This little gem of a book will give you plenty of ideas to ponder.
 You'll know which flowers to plant, how to keep the wee folk safe and cozy once they've settled into your garden, and some stories for the young - and the not so young.

 Tons of wonderful potpourris from 16 different sources.
 Also included are sachets, simmers, and pillows.
 How does Autumn Aria sound?
 Smelly jellies, 3 King's layered potpourri, wax pomanders, Friendship potpourri, and Ancient Echoes are all inside, along with citrus pomanders and house blessing potpourri.
 Many others, just as wonderful.